How I Built a Wind Generator in My Backyard for $150

 Here is a picture of the experimental design using six blades.
 It would spin in practically no wind, but would never get past 100RPM.
 At least it looked interesting!

 Here is the battery bank I'm feeding into in parallel with solar panels.
 I am just using two 12V marine deep cycle batteries that can be found at any place that sells car batteries.
 I keep them in a standard plastic tub with a hole cut in the sides for 12V fans I cannibalized from a couple of old Mac G4s (not pictured).
 Be sure and put a diode between the battery and the generator so that current doesn't flow from the battery to the motor.

 It turns out, cutting the blades a little thinner works better for my area.
 So I used the large white blades from the previous picture and thinned them out a bit.
 This resulted in the fastest shaft speeds as seen in first video at the top of this page.

-Not too bad for a 22 year old kid from Oklahoma eh (I'm 25 now :))?
+Not too bad for a 22 year old kid from Oklahoma eh (or at least 22 in 2007)?
 Please feel free to use my contact form if you have any questions, and of course I will gladly welcome your feedback positive or negative.